tpuschel/duality/core/README.md

 This dichotomy of 'all' and 'at least one' is reminiscent of quantification in logic with its 'for all' and 'there exists' quantifiers.
 And indeed, **positive type maps correspond directly to universal quantification**, and **negative type maps corrrespond directly to existential quantification**.

+What remains now is defining what a negative type map means as a *value*, or in other words, figuring out what type a negative type map should have.

+(T-Map) split into two polarized versions as a result of its interpretation as a type.
+However, on the value level there is no reason for any bifurcation. **Both positive and negative type maps can be used interchangeably as values**, and thus have the same type.
+That type is a positive type map.

 ## Polarity strikes again

 In our current system, it's possible to construct a chain of subtype checks like this: